flant/shell-operator/HOOKS.md

 - `filterResult` — the result of `jq` execution with specified `jqFilter` on the above mentioned object.
 If `jqFilter` is not specified, then `filterResult` is omitted.

 The hook receives existed objects on startup for each binding with "Synchronization"-type binding context:
 - `objects` — a list of existing objects that match selectors in binding configuration.
 Each item of this list contains `object` and `filterResult` fields.
+The state of items is actual **for the moment of the hook execution**.
 If the list is empty, the value of `objects` is an empty array.

 If `group` or `includeSnapshotsFrom` are defined, the hook receives binding context with additional field:
-- `snapshots` — a map that contains a list of objects for each binding name from `includeSnapshotsFrom` or for each `kubernetes` binding in a group.
+- `snapshots` — a map that contains an up-to-date lists of objects for each binding name from `includeSnapshotsFrom` or for each `kubernetes` binding with a similar `group`.
 If `includeSnapshotsFrom` list is empty, the field is omitted.

 ### `onStartup` binding context example